 4. Grand Haven

 Stretching 1½ miles along Grand River, the Grand Haven Boardwalk is home to shops, restaurants and water-based pursuits.
 From there, you can scout out a spot to rest on the beach at Grand Haven State Park, or continue your adventure onto the 1,151-foot pier for a closeup view of two lighthouses.
-Restoration of the pier's iconic catwalk-removed in 2016 to allow repairs to the pier-will be completed by fall 2018.
+Restoration of the pier's iconic catwalk was completed in 2019.

 Best Bet: The Grand Haven Musical Fountain, a nightly synchronized water and light show, starts at dusk.
 It runs from Memorial Day through Labor Day.